RobertSeidler/ang-prot-component-library/projects/pro-slider/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.

+## Install

+Install this package by running `npm install --save pro-slider`.
+Also peer dependencies need to be intalled manually by running `npm install --save pro-dimm-slider@^0.0.1`.

 ## Code scaffolding

 Run `ng generate component component-name --project pro-slider` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project pro-slider`.